peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* <code>true</code> if this context's Precision property is in bits, rather than digits; otherwise, <code>false</code>..
-The default is false. true if this context's Precision property is in bits, rather than digits;
+* true if this context's Precision property is in bits, rather than digits; otherwise, false.
- otherwise, false.
 The default is false.

 ### isSimplified
     public final boolean isSimplified()